CamaraLab/STvEA/examples/mapping_tutorial.md

 Read in CITE-seq data
 ---------------------

-We read the protein and mRNA count matrices and mRNA latent space directly from Dropbox.
+We read in the protein and mRNA count matrices, plus the mRNA latent space computed by scVI.
 The count matrices contain the raw expression counts of cells from both mice and have undergone preprocessing filtering (see "Single-cell CITE-seq processing" from Methods of Govek & Troisi et al. <https://www.biorxiv.org/content/10.1101/672501v1>).

 ``` r
 # CITE-seq protein